Pammene giganteana

 The wingspan is 14–16 mm.
-The forewings are quite narrow, with a lighter, comma-shaped spot at the dorsal edge.
+The narrow forewings have a lighter, comma-shaped spot at the dorsal edge.
 When the moth rests, these spots form a horseshoe-shape on the dorsum.
 The hindwings are white at the base and disc, brown along the margin.

 The adults fly from March to May.

 The larvae feed on the galls of Cynipidae.